topxeq/gox/README.md

 _Gox语言的中文简介可以从[这篇文章](https://mbd.baidu.com/newspage/data/landingshare?pageType=1&isBdboxFrom=1&context=%7B%22nid%22%3A%22news_9677952217244209303%22%2C%22sourceFrom%22%3A%22bjh%22%7D)开始看起。_

 # gox
 Gox is a free, open-source script language or a interpreter written by Golang.
 It's based on [Anko](https://github.com/mattn/anko) and [Goja](https://github.com/dop251/goja), with some improvement.
-As a script runner(or interpreter), Gox supports various script languages such as txScript, Javascript, Anko, ..., and the Gox language syntax is very similar to Golang.
+As a script runner(or interpreter), Gox supports various script languages such as txScript, Javascript, Anko and Tengo.
+The syntax of Gox language is very similar to Golang.

 Golang is not required to be installed.
 Gox is only in one executable file, green and fast.